tibebit/ghfollowers/README.md

 # GHFollowers
 An application which displays the followers that a Github user has.
-## Installation

 ## Description
-I developed this project following the tutorial made by [Sean Allen](https://twitter.com/seanallen_dev).
-The application uses the GitHub's API to get general information about a user.
+The application uses the [GitHub's Users API](https://docs.github.com/en/rest/reference/users) to show information about a user.
+[Users API]
 **Main concepts learned**:
  - Programmatic UI
  - Modern concurrency